Feyerabend/cc/ch08/sec8.5/README.md

 particularly striking was its correspondence to information theory, which I did not have the opportunity to explore further.
-Svente Arrhenius, for example, introduced a probabilistic view of thermodynamic processes at the molecular level, and taken together, the work of all three points toward a common framework in which macroscopic behavior is understood via distributions over microstates--precisely the perspective later formalised in information theory as entropy.
+Svente Arrhenius, for example, introduced a probabilistic view of thermodynamic processes at the molecular level, and taken together, the work of all three points toward a common framework in which macroscopic behaviour is understood via distributions over microstates--precisely the perspective later formalised in information theory as entropy.